AcademySoftwareFoundation/openexr/website/SceneLinear.rst

 discusses tone mapping in HDR images.

 Images may also have a creative look applied.
-An artist may want the image to be look different, perhaps dramatically darkening the clouds or lifting the brightness of the entire image so that the dark areas are light gray instead of black.
+An artist may want the image to look different, perhaps dramatically darkening the clouds or lifting the brightness of the entire image so that the dark areas are light gray instead of black.
 They may remove the color completely and make the image black and white.
 This could be done manually with an image editing tool, or by choosing a predefined transform to modify the image.

-Most digital formats already have such mapping applied: the tone mapping has been applied.
-A JPEG (or HEIF) file output by a digital camera or mobile phone has already been tone mapped and processed for display.
-This means the image is *display referred*: the numbers in the image represent how it should be displayed on a screen.
+Most digital images have already been tone mapped and processed for display.
+This means the images are *display-referred*: the numbers in the image represent how it should be displayed on a screen.
 By contrast, the OpenEXR format is designed to store *scene-referred* values, where the numbers represent the light captured by the camera.
 Scene-referred images have not (yet) been tone mapped ready for display.

 Advantages of Scene-Referred Representation